Essenceia/essenceia.github.io/content/projects/aes/index.md

 The result is far from being human readable, but the produced output matches perfectly with the substitution table and is much cheaper logic-wise.

-If the reader is as doubtfull of the logic's equivalence as I was when I implemented it, he can take a look at [a test bench that I wrote {{<icon "github">}}](https://github.com/Essenceia/AES/blob/master/sbox_test.vhd) to verify that equivalence.
+If the reader is as doubtful of the logic's equivalence as I was when I implemented it, he can take a look at [a test bench that I wrote {{<icon "github">}}](https://github.com/Essenceia/AES/blob/master/sbox_test.vhd) to verify that equivalence.

 [Link to code {{<icon "github">}}](https://github.com/Essenceia/AES/blob/master/sbox.v)